-Please note that if you were denied boarding for a reason outside of the Carrier’s control, Air Transat can only provide you an alternate transportation on its services or on the services of a partner carrier(s).
+If you are denied boarding for a reason outside of the Carrier's control, Air Transat can only provide you an alternate transportation on its services or on the services of a partner carrier(s).

 Am I eligible to compensation for my denied boarding?

 In the case of a flight overbooking, the airline will then ask if there are volunteers to forgo boarding the flight.
-Therefore, you could have volunteered to give up your reservation in exchange for a payment at the choice of the airline.
+Therefore, you could have volunteered to give up your reservation in exchange for a benefit at the choice of the airline.
+Written confirmation of the benefit offered will be provided to you before the flight departs.
 You are not entitled to any other type of compensation.

 When the denied boarding is due to reasons within carrier’s control, without being necessary for safety purposes, you are entitled to compensation:

 However, you are not entitled to compensation if:

 - $900 if the arrival at destination as indicated on the original ticket is delayed by less than six (6) hours;

 - $1,800 if the arrival at destination as indicated on the original ticket is delayed by six (6) hours or more, but less than nine (9) hours;

 - $2,400 if the arrival at destination as indicated on the original ticket is delayed by nine (9) hours or more.